ITU-BDSA2025-GROUP-17/Chirp/docs/report_compile.md

 ## How to run test suite locally

+To succeed in running the test suite locally it is required to have PlayWright installed.

 #### Unit tests:

+##### AuthorRepositoryTests.cs

+This test suite contains author-related repository tests that verify database operations using an in-memory SQLite database.
+The tests cover creating authors, retrieving authors by name and email, following/unfollowing users, checking follow relationships, retrieving followed authors and deleting authors, including verification that related follow data is also removed.

+##### CheepRepositoryTests.cs

+This test suite focuses on Cheep-related repository operations.
+It includes tests for creating and reading cheeps, retrieving cheeps from followed users, pagination, searching, saving and removing saved cheeps, retrieving cheeps by ID and validating enforcement of the 160-character limit.

 \
 `dotnet test test/Chirp.Repositories.Tests`

 #### Integration tests:

+This test suite focuses on integration tests which focus on verifying how multiple components work together including the web-, service-, repository layers as wll as the database.

+The tests are implemented using the `WebApplicationFactory` pattern to run the application in an in-memory test environment.
+`BasicIntegrationTests.cs` contains HTTP-level tests that verify the public pages return successful responses and include the expected content.
+`DatabaseIntegrationTests.cs` focuses on the behavior of the program on a service-layer, covering retrieval of authors, following and unfollowing, Cheep creation and retrieval with pagination, search functionality, saved Cheeps, and user timeline features using seeded test data.
+`ManualSetupIntegrationTests.cs` was a manual `TestServer` setup for learning and validation purposes, and was used to better understand the requirements before implementing the primary integration tests.

 \
 `dotnet test test/Chirp.IntegrationTests`

 #### End-to-end tests (requires Playwright):

+This suite contains UI-based end-to-end tests using Playwright that works on the web application and simulate real user interactions in a browser.
+Within tests.cs there is created an automated browser test, that covers reading cheeps from the UI, search functionality, pagination navigation, viewing user timelines, complete user registration/login/logout flows, follow/unfollow interactions and posting new cheeps.

 \
 Windows (using powershell)